What is a Coronavirus?

 Anyone on-Island who exhibits symptoms of COVID-19 (including fever, dry cough, shortness of breath, aches, fatigue) should call the Hospital on tel: 25707 and self- isolate.
 Please do NOT go to the Hospital.

-Marine vessels are allowed to enter port and the crew subsequently permitted to enter St Helena only after they have completed 14 days quarantine, display no COVID-19 symptoms and as an extra reassurance have tested negative for COVID-19 on the fourteenth day of quarantine
+Marine vessels are allowed to enter port and the crew subsequently permitted to enter St Helena only after they have completed 10 days quarantine , display no COVID-19 symptoms and have tested negative for COVID-19.

 The IEG are considering a request from the Ascension Island Government to introduce reciprocal arrangements for any passengers travelling from Ascension Island on future charter flights.

-The arrangements would see passengers from Ascension, which is COVID-19 free, able to self-isolate in their own homes instead of undergoing the 14-day quarantine at Bradley’s Camp.
+The arrangements would see passengers from Ascension, which is COVID-19 free, able to self-isolate in their own homes instead of undergoing quarantine at Bradley’s Camp.

 A clear set of operating procedures are being developed by the Health Directorate on how self-isolation at home would be managed.
 This document would then go to a meeting of Legislative Council as soon as possible for their discussion and approval.